Man City bid £90m for Rice - Tuesday's gossip

 Last updated on .From the section Gossip

 West Ham have received a formal offer from Manchester City to sign England midfielder Declan Rice, 24, in a deal worth up to £90m.
-(Athletic)
+(The Athletic)

-Tottenham are preparing to table an opening offer of £40m for Leicester playmaker James Maddison - but the Foxes want £60m for their England star.
+Tottenham are preparing to table an opening offer of £40m for Leicester playmaker James Maddison - but the Foxes want £60m for their 26-year-old England star.
 (Telegraph - subscription required)

-Napoli's reported rejection of Paris St-Germain's 100m euros interest in Nigerian striker Victor Osimhen could spark an auction - with Liverpool, Manchester United and Newcastle poised to launch bids.
+Napoli's reported rejection of Paris St-Germain's 100m euros interest in 24-year-old Nigerian striker Victor Osimhen could spark an auction - with Liverpool, Manchester United and Newcastle poised to launch bids.
 (Gazzetta dello Sport - in Italian)

 Bayern Munich could be at the front of the queue for 29-year-old Tottenham and England striker Harry Kane, who is said to be keen on the move to Germany.
-(Sky Sports Germany)
+(Sky Sport Germany)

-Crystal Palace expect former England boss Roy Hodgson, 75, to formally accept a proposal to remain as head coach when he arrives back from holiday.
-(Mail)

 Newcastle are in advanced talks with relegated Southampton over a potential £15m deal for 20-year-old English full-back Tino Livramento.
 (Telegraph - subscription required)